Skip to main content

 • ability to set own goals and priorities and work on own initiative

-• time management skills, can they schedule their work so as to deliver on time, manage others if appropriate and avoid working excessive hours
+• time management skills, can they schedule their work to deliver on time, manage others if appropriate and avoid working excessive hours

 • self-discipline and self-motivation